Zone: Typically 4 - 8, but variable

 Attracts: A variety of bees and butterflies.

-Notes: Asters are simply a must in a wildflower garden because they flower in the latter part of summer and fall when there is a high demand for pollen and nectar.
+Notes: Asters are beautiful plants with a bountiful supply of flowers while in bloom.
+They are simply a must in a wildflower garden because they flower in the latter part of summer and fall when there is a high demand for pollen and nectar.
 They act as host plants for Northern and Pearl Crescents.
-They also attract Monarch, Skippers, Painted Ladies and Sulphur butterflies.
+They also attract Monarchs, Skippers, Painted Ladies and Sulphur butterflies.
+In general, asters are preferred by bees over goldenrods.
 When goldenrods have finished, asters are still around to provide foraging bees with food.
+Asters reseed easily and start popping up all over the garden, but they are still easy to control.

 Here are some recommendations (many of those mentioned are now classified in the genus Symphyotrichum):